dhth/dstll/README.md

 Sometimes, you want to quickly understand how a project is organized.
 It could be a new repo you're working on or a specific part of a project you're unfamiliar with.
-When given a list of files you're curious about, `layitout` shows you a list of signatures representing different constructs found in those files, such as classes, functions, objects, etc.
+When given a list of files you're curious about, `dstll` shows you a list of signatures representing different constructs found in those files, such as classes, functions, objects, etc.